chrishaining/InclusionAndFinancialCrimeRisk/README.md

 Financial crime risk data are taken from the Basel Institute on Governance's [AML Index](https://www.baselgovernance.org/basel-aml-index/public-ranking)

 ## Hypothesis
-Financial inclusion and money laundering risk are negatively correlated.
-That is, the more financial inclusion that a country has, the lower will be its money laundering risk.
+_Financial inclusion and money laundering risk are negatively correlated.
+That is, the more financial inclusion that a country has, the lower will be its money laundering risk._

+Therefore, the null hypothesis is:
+_The correlation between financial inclusion and money laundering risk is equal to or greater than zero._

+To test significance, I will use the standard significance measure of 0.05.
+If the P value is below 0.05, then the null hypothesis can be rejected.

-## Methodology
+## Results
+As can be seen from the graph above, there is a negative correlation.
+The correlation coefficient is __-0.6334079__ (Pearson Correlation Coefficient)

+The effect is statistically significant: the P value is __0.000000000000001733__.

+---

 ## File Structure
 Here is the order in which the project was constructed:
 1. `Findex.Rmd` - importing and cleaning the Financial Inclusion data
 2. `AmlRanking.Rmd` - importing and cleaning the AML Risk data
-3. `CombinedData.Rmd` - combining the Financial Inclusion and AML Risk data
+3. `CombinedData.Rmd` and `CombiningDataTakeTwo.Rmd` - combining the Financial Inclusion and AML Risk data
+4. `findexAmlRiskDataViz.Rmd` - creating a scatterplot to show the data